Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 - Martin has taken 7.7 shots per game this season and made 3.6 per game, which account for 7.8% and 7.9%, respectively, of his team's total.

-- This season, he's accounted for 8.6% of his team's three-pointers made, averaging 1.2 per game.
+- Martin is averaging 3.3 three-point field goal attempts per game this season, which is 8.3% of his team's attempts from beyond the arc.

-- Martin's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Martin's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- Defensively, the Celtics are ranked fourth in the NBA, conceding 111.4 points per game.
+- The Celtics concede 111.4 points per contest, fourth-ranked in the NBA.

-- The Celtics allow 44 rebounds per game, ranking 18th in the NBA.
+- The Celtics concede 44 rebounds per game, ranking 18th in the league.

-- The Celtics give up 23.1 assists per game, second-ranked in the NBA.
+- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.

-- Looking at 3-pointers, the Celtics are fifth in the NBA, giving up 11.6 makes per contest.
+- Looking at 3-pointers, the Celtics are fifth in the league, giving up 11.6 makes per game.

 Caleb Martin vs. the Celtics